Friday, December 12, 2008

 Argentina AC

 One surprise to greet me when I arrived at the camp was the lodging logistic.
 We stayed at a public school near the church where mattresses were brought in and where folks stayed one family per room.
 Because I didn’t have a family of my own, though, I slept in the cafeteria-turned-general-meeting hall/church and didn’t have a moment of privacy for three days straight.
 There were no showers and the water in the bathrooms was turned off, so by the end of the first day both the facilities and the people had a distinctly people smell.
 When someone did finally get the nerve to flush the toilet or take a bath, the water had to be carried in bucket-style from the one working faucet.
-I felt like a good abused missionary the entire weekend and I’m certain I gained a lot of crowns in Heaven from my misery, although I think the sophisticated Portenos (those from Buenos Aires) had an even worse time of it.
+I felt like a good abused missionary the entire weekend and I’m certain I gained a lot of crowns in Heaven from my misery, although I think the sophisticated Portenos (those from

 I got to meet and know a youth about ten years my junior who looked about the same as I did ten years ago.
 You can imagine my delight to find that I wasn’t the only blonde-haired blue-eyes German at the camp, as there was this Argentine named Franco who could’ve been my kid brother.
-His great-grandparents came to Argentina a few years after mine came to the United States and belonged to the same church, too.
-It was surreal to meet someone who could’ve been me on a completely different continent with a completely different language and culture.
+His great-grandparents came to

 From what I learned, the Argentinean AC Church was originally founded in the 1880s a few years after the North American AC Church, but really established itself as a denomination in the mid-war period of the 1920s and 1930s.
 The church went through a boom of growth from the 1960s through the 1970s, but since the late 80s has been declining considerably.
 Its membership is much like the American AC Church with Germans, Serbians, Czechs, Swiss, and all other sorts of Eastern European nationalities mixed in, too, although there is no lack of Hispanic families that have converted, either.
-Today, there are Apostolic Christian churches all over the country, with dozens in Buenos Aires alone.
+Today, there are Apostolic Christian churches all over the country, with dozens in

 The church is still very traditional.
 Perhaps because it’s been united in the difficulty of spreading the denomination in the midst of a very Catholic Argentina, the church has seen none of the divisions plaguing its North American counterparts.
 Moustaches are ok, but jewelry is not.
 All the elders agree that women should wear head coverings and skirts, but only during church services.
 (As a side note, the head coverings here are bold, huge, and clumpy affairs that look very little like the delicate, discrete, and beautiful laces that North American AC sisters wear).
-Elder and ministerial authority remains very strong in Argentina, as do harsh forms of discipline and excommunication.
-One pastor I spoke with said nothing of grace or restoration in church discipline, and left me with a sick feeling after he told me that many people who sin in the church are never restored to fellowship again or counted as brothers and sisters in Christ after they’ve morally messed up.
-I think this same man, too, really believed that he had never sinned after becoming a Christian; a belief which, no matter how proud or self-deluded he may be, is wrong and anti-biblical.
-Along with many other things, I took away from the weekend a greater appreciation for biblical truths of sin, grace, and forgiveness that many times I’ve taken for granted because of my Christian upbringing.
+Elder and ministerial authority remains very strong in

 The women cooked and cleaned all weekend long while the men talked.
 The ladies worked like horses, the gentleman laid around like pigs.
 I was astounded, but not so much to make me remedy the situation except by showing a lot of appreciation for all the great food, hospitality, and service coming from the pastors’ wives.
 You might say I was just as guilty as the rest of the men, although not quite.
 When I and two other guys accepted the offer to wash dishes after one meal, the women were all amazed and three or four young single ladies came out of nowhere to take our pictures in the kitchen.
 The moms told us that no one had taken a single photo of them serving all weekend long, but there we were-- ten minutes with our hands in the sinks-- and we were the all-male stars of the camp.

 The theme of the weekend was “Thou shalt not take the name of the LORD in vain.”
 When I first arrived I was thrilled and thought, “finally, a practical topic that every South American Christian needs to hear.”
 Many evangelicals here think nothing of saying “Dios Mio,” or “Oh, my God.”
-Whereas in the US we see this as breaking one of the ten commandments and using the Lord’s name in vain, here in the South they just don’t think of it that way.
-The topic, though, wasn’t what I expected, and the preaching was more of an exhortation to act like Christians if we willingly take that name upon ourselves.
-Thus, breaking the commandment and taking the Lord’s name in vain would consist in living a secret life of hypocrisy and sin while claiming to be a believer in public.
+Whereas in the

 Wednesday, July 30, 2008